 Large populations or high percentages of online-only, hybrid, and part-time students signal to us that a school is committed to flexible education.
 Track record is important as well; the longer a school has been offering online options, the more experience they have in those delivery methods.

 Our recognized schools commit to making their degrees affordable.
 We look at the tuition costs (including out-of-state tuition for public schools) and fees for graduates as well as the per-credit hour charge for part-time students.
-We also review the percentage of students receiving Post-9/11 GI Bill Benefits and Defense Tuition Assistance Program Benefits.

 The other side of the affordability coin is debt repayment.
 We factor in debt repayment data for graduate students one, two, and five years after graduation.